 How many Cricut machines are there?

-The most versatile machine is the Cricut Maker.
-It works with heavy-duty materials like wood, leather and thin metal, as well as more papercraft-friendly ones like vinyl, cardstock and vellum.
-This opens up a huge world of crating.
-There are options for embossing and engraving, as well as fabric cutting – wow!
+The most versatile machine is the Cricut Maker 3™.
+It cuts and draws, while also working with heavy-duty materials like wood, leather and thin metal, as well as more papercraft-friendly ones like vinyl, cardstock and vellum.
+Not to mention all sorts of fabrics from denim to silk.
+This opens up a huge world of crafting.
+There are options for embossing, engraving, and foiling, as well as fun tools like perforation – wow!

 Think a Cricut machine could be the right choice to up your crafting game?
 We think so too.
 Let's take a more in-depth look at just what these machines can do and which could be the best one for you.
 If you want to go straight to a particular section, just click on the links below to jump straight there.